kanboard/kanboard/doc/nice-urls.markdown

 By default, Kanboard will check if the Apache mode rewrite is enabled.

-To avoid the automatic detection of url rewriting from the web server, you can enable this feature in your config file:
+To avoid the automatic detection of URL rewriting from the web server, you can enable this feature in your config file:

 ```php
 define('ENABLE_URL_REWRITE', true);